ai-free:~$ sudo tcpdump -i any -w google_tracking.pcap 'host google.com'

 Advanced Protection (This Week)#

-1. Block Google’s tracking:
+1. Block Google’s tracking at the network level:

 # Add to /etc/hosts